-In acknowledging introductions, it is courteous to repeat the name (helps you remember it, too) and simply say, "Hello" or "How do you do."
+In acknowledging an introduction, it is courteous to repeat the name (helps you remember it, too) and simply say "Hello" or "How do you do."
 A smile can express your friendliness better than words.

 Friendliness on our campus extends to the faculty and other older people.
-You can't underestimate what your courtesy and kindness to all older people will do for you.
+You can't underestimate what your courtesy and kindness to all older people will